Privacy Policy

 Other organisations and industry experts

 We work closely with organisations and industry experts in identifying and filling opportunities.
-Those opportunities may include jobs, grants, volunteer roles, scholarships, conferences and fellowships related to these problem areas and/or career options.
-Those organisations and industry experts may pass on data to us about individuals they interact with such as job applicants, employees, or volunteers so that we can assess them as potential recipients of our services, provide services to them, or consider them for a role.
+Those opportunities primarily include grants, but may include jobs, volunteer roles, scholarships, conferences and fellowships in areas related to our work.
+Those organisations and industry experts may pass on data to us about individuals they interact with such as potential grantees, job applicants, employees, or volunteers so that we can assess them as potential recipients of our services, provide services to them, or consider them for a role.

-We may also ask trusted informal advisors in their relevant areas to get advice, such as help assessing a grant application or to get formal or informal references in recruiting.
+We may also ask trusted informal advisors in their relevant areas to get advice, such as help assessing a potential grant or to get formal or informal references in recruiting.

 Publicly available sources

-We may collect personal information about you from publicly available sources, including social media sites (e.g., LinkedIn) or news articles.
+We may collect personal information about you from publicly available sources directly, including social media sites (e.g., LinkedIn) or news articles, or indirectly using subscription services that collect publicly available data.
 Such information may include (as relevant) your education, employment history, and credentials.

-We may do this, for example, when you apply for a role within our organisation, as part of headhunting work, or when conducting donor due diligence.
+We may do this, for example, when you apply for a role within our organisation or when conducting due diligence.

 How do we use your personal information?